ovh/depc/docs/index.rst

 Based on this principle, we have created a **Rule** system that queries the datapoints and computes a QOS from it.
 For example you can decide that any datapoints exceeding a given threshold will lower the QOS.
-These computing methods are explained in a :ref:`dedicated page <checks>`.
+These computing methods are explained in a :ref:`dedicated page <indicators>`.

 .. figure:: _static/images/quickstart/rule_details_server_ping.png
    :alt: QOS API